FiuuPayment/Shopping-Cart-Plugins-Fiuu_WooCommerce/README.md

-[Shopping Cart Plugins] – RazerMS WordPress-WooCommerce-WP eCommerce-ClassiPress
+[Shopping Cart Plugins] – Fiuu WordPress-WooCommerce-WP eCommerce-ClassiPress
 =====================

 <img src="https://user-images.githubusercontent.com/38641542/74420753-eacb5600-4e86-11ea-9389-5427e4c6840d.jpg">

-Razer Merchant Services Plugin for Wordpress developed by RMS technical team.
+Fiuu Plugin for Wordpress developed by RMS technical team.

 Introduction
 -----

-This is Razer Merchant Services Woocommerce Plugin for Wordpress and ClassicPress Plugin for eCommerce.
+This is Fiuu Woocommerce Plugin for Wordpress and ClassicPress Plugin for eCommerce.
 WooCommerce is an ecommerce plugin for WordPress.
 It makes creating and managing an online store simple, with reasonable levels of flexibility and several vital features such as inventory and tax management, secure payments and shipping integration

 Notes / Prerequisite
 -----

-Razer Merchant Services is not responsible for any problems that might arise from the use of this module.
+Fiuu is not responsible for any problems that might arise from the use of this module.
 Use at your own risk.
 Please backup any critical data before proceeding.
-For any query or assistance, please email support-sa@razer.com.
+For any query or assistance, please email support@fiuu.com.

 Installations Guidance for Wordpress Plugin